🐎

 🐎 Bottom Line for Kentucky Military Retirement

-Kentucky offers exceptional value for military retirees with 100% exemption on ALL military retirement pay (Senate Bill 144, 2022) and cost of living 11% below the national average - one of the most affordable states.
-Combined with low 4.5% flat state tax, Fort Campbell (101st Airborne) and Fort Knox, excellent VA healthcare, no Social Security tax, and very affordable housing, Kentucky is an outstanding retirement destination for servicemembers who want to maximize their purchasing power.
+Kentucky offers exceptional value for military retirees with the first $31,110 of military retirement pay tax-free each year (3.5% flat tax above that) and cost of living 11% below the national average - one of the most affordable states.
+Combined with low 3.5% flat state tax (2026), Fort Campbell (101st Airborne) and Fort Knox, excellent VA healthcare, no Social Security tax, and very affordable housing, Kentucky is an outstanding retirement destination for servicemembers who want to maximize their purchasing power.
 Use our calculator above to see your exact financial picture in the Bluegrass State.

 β˜• Support This Free Resource